michaelgrn/michaelgrn.github.io/service/index.md

 <h2>Workshop Organization</h2>
 <ul>
 <ul>
+<li>4th International Workshop on Children and Recommender Systems (KidRec) in conjunction with of IDC '19 Interaction Design and Children. (https://kidrec.github.io/).</li>
-<li>3rd International Workshop on Children and Recommender Systems (KidRec) in conjunction with of IDC '19 Interaction Design and Children. (https://kidrec.github.io/).</li>
+<li>3rd International Workshop on Children and Recommender Systems (KidRec) in conjunction with of IDC '19 Interaction Design and Children. (https://kidrec.github.io/2019/).</li>
-<li>2nd International Workshop on Children and Recommender Systems (KidRec) in conjunction with of IDC '18: Interaction Design and Children. </li>
+<li>2nd International Workshop on Children and Recommender Systems (KidRec) in conjunction with of IDC '18: Interaction Design and Children. (https://kidrec.github.io/2018/) </li>
 </ul>
 </ul>

 <h2>Reviewer</h2>
 <ul>
 <ul>
-<li>Special Interest Group on Information Retrieval</li>
 <li>Conference on User Modeling, Adaptation and Personalization</li>
 <li>ACM Conference on Recommender Systems</li>
 <li>Journal of Knowledge and Information</li>